Receivables Insurance - A Broker Opportunity

 Outsource Your Receivables Insurance Business to a Specialist Broker Who has the Expertise

 Receivables Insurance (RI) can provide a number of benefits to the generalist broker who serves business clients.
-The generalist broker can provide an enhanced level of risk management advice by outlining how RI can protect what is most certainly their largest asset, account receivables.
+The generalist broker can provide an enhanced level of risk management advice by outlining how RI can protect what is most certainly their largest asset, accounts receivable.
 As a broker, if you are not providing this service you may be increasing your exposure to potential E&O issues or could be leaving your business open to a full service provider who will provide RI coverage services.

 Providing Receivables Insurance does not have to be a daunting task.
 Generalist brokers can outsource the RI side of their business to a trusted specialist broker who can seek out the policy that best suits the client and provide the RI expertise required.
 The generalist broker maintains the client relationship and receives a commission on any policies written.
 As a member of RIAC, generalist brokers have access to these specialist members and can leverage their RI expertise to enhance their own offerings to their customers.
 This can increase a generalist broker’s revenue, and reduce E&O, while not threatening their broker relationship with their client.
 Its a win-win-win for all.

 Brokers have an opportunity to super-serve their business clients by staying in touch with receivables insurance providers and keeping abreast of changes in the market that could affect their clients.